AmrAli25/KSI_AutomationTask/README.md

 * Allure reports to provide a comprehensive report about the test cases and their status

 ## How to run the project (Prerequisites):
+* Java 23 should be installed to be able to run this project or you can change the version from the pom.xml file to the one you want
 * Using [Maven](https://maven.apache.org) installed on your machine
   - Clone the repo on your machine
   - run the command "mvn verify" in an opened terminal in the project directory